No, I don't know what Trump's going to say, respond to this.

 We have a movement going on, folks.

-Time magazine did a story recently, a couple of weeks ago, talking about what's going on, and they've never seen anything like it.
+Time magazine did a story recently, a couple of weeks ago, talking about what's going on.

-People have never seen anything.
+People have never seen it.

 They say, actually, and I don't think I'm exaggerating this at all, and I don't want to exaggerate, but many of the great writers, of which there are very few, because the media is among the most dishonest people I've ever dealt with.